Bart1118/Coursera_Software-Design-and-Architecture/Object-Oriented Design/Second Week/Review.md

 ### 7. Which keywords allow your classes to achieve polymorphism in Java? **Choose the two correct answers.**

 - [x] implements
+> Correct!
+This is the keyword for interface inheritance in Java.

 - [x] extends
+> Correct!
+The is the keyword for implementation inheritance in Java.

 - [ ] inherits